shadyeip/PurpleOps/README.md

 * Framework friendly
 * Role-based Access Control & MFA
 * Inbuilt DOCX reporting + custom template support
+* Simple and secure installation steps - New feature in fork!

 How PurpleOps is different: